English society: Class identity and conflicts

+Rural hardship

 Many of these acts resulted from the blight of Britain's agricultural depression.
 Beginning in 1873 and lasting until 1896, many farmers and rural workers were hard-pressed for a stable income.
 With the decline in wheat prices and land productivity many countrymen were left looking for any hope of prosperity.
 Although the British parliament gave substantial aid to farmers and labourers, many still complained that rents were too high, wages too low, and the hours labourers were required to work were too long for their income.
 As a result, many workers turned to unions to have their concerns heard and, with the acts listed above as proof, were able to achieve some success.